ClickHouse/ClickHouse/docs/en/query_language/syntax.md

 ## Expression Aliases

-Alias is a user defined name for an expression in a query.
+An alias is a user-defined name for an expression in a query.

 ```
 expr AS alias
 ```

-- `AS` — keyword for defining aliases.
-You can define alias for a table name or a column name in SELECT clause skipping `AS` keyword.
+- `AS` — The keyword for defining aliases.
+You can define the alias for a table name or a column name in a SELECT clause without using the `AS` keyword.

     For example, `SELECT b.column_name from t b`.

     In the [CAST function](functions/type_conversion_functions.md#type_conversion_function-cast), the `AS` keyword has another meaning.
 See the description of the function.

-- `expr` — any expression supported by ClickHouse.
+- `expr` — Any expression supported by ClickHouse.

-    For example `SELECT column_name * 2 AS double FROM some_table`.
+    For example, `SELECT column_name * 2 AS double FROM some_table`.

-- `alias` — [string literal](#syntax-string_literal).
+- `alias` — A [string literal](#syntax-string_literal).
 If an alias contains spaces, enclose it in double quotes or backticks.

     For example, `SELECT "table t".col_name FROM t AS "table t"`.

-### Peculiarities of Use
+### Notes on Usage

-Aliases are global for a query or subquery and you can define alias in any part of a query for any expression.
+Aliases are global for a query or subquery and you can define an alias in any part of a query for any expression.
 For example, `SELECT (1 AS n) + 2, n`.

 Aliases are not visible in between subqueries.
-For example, while executing the query `SELECT (SELECT sum(b.a) + num FROM b) - a.a AS num FROM a` ClickHouse generates exception `Unknown identifier: num`.
+For example, while executing the query `SELECT (SELECT sum(b.a) + num FROM b) - a.a AS num FROM a` ClickHouse generates the exception `Unknown identifier: num`.

-If alias is defined for result columns in SELECT clause in a subquery, these columns are visible in outer query.
+If an alias is defined for the result columns in the SELECT clause of a subquery, these columns are visible in the outer query.
 For example, `SELECT n + m FROM (SELECT 1 AS n, 2 AS m)`.

-Be careful with aliases the same as column or table names.
+Be careful with aliases that are the same as column or table names.
 Let's consider the following example:

 ```
 CREATE TABLE t